MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 We appreciate feedback through this project's discussion boards and issues list!
 That greatly helps us know what to improve with this project.

-# Contents

-This repository contains three projects:

-- AspNetCore.Identity.CosmosDb (The Cosmos DB Identity Provider - NuGet package source)
-- AspNetCore.Identity.CosmosDb.Example (And example Asp.Net 6 website configured to use the provider)
-- AspNetCore.Identity.CosmosDb.Tests (Unit tests that exercise and validate the provider)

 # Installation (NuGet)

 To add this provider to your own Asp.Net 6 web project, add the following [NuGet package](https://www.nuget.org/packages/AspNetCore.Identity.CosmosDb):